 LSAT® Comparative Reading Sample Questions

 Read the two passages below and answer the questions associated.
-Note down your answer, then click on the get answer tab to download comprehensive LSAT answers and explanations.

 It goes without saying that it is the content of art that constitutes its value, and the form is merely the means of expression of whatever message, representation, analogy or other content the artist wishes to bring before the viewer.
 Although much attention has been given in recent years to the artistic form, and arguments have been advanced that aesthetics are at least as important as content, the truth is that a painting or other work of art that fails to say something to the viewer can hardly be classified a work of art at all.